SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/sqs.md

 ### Audit Events

-The **2.Amazon SQS - Audit Events** dashboard provides the details of SQS from CloudTrail audit logs including the top users, event locations, event status associated with queues.
+The **2.
+Amazon SQS - Audit Events** dashboard provides the details of SQS from CloudTrail audit logs including the top users, event locations, event status associated with queues.
 The dashboard has panels regarding successful and failure event locations, error code
 Use this dashboard to:
 * Monitor events by status, type, queues, location and users.
 * Monitor successful, failure event locations and trends.